QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 * **Reputation loss**: data breaches usually cause distrust
 * **Invasion of privacy**: data not correctly handled that leak
 * **Industrial espionage**: someone else gain access to our data
+* **Lack of quality**: decrease of efficiency because of duplicates, incorrect or incomplete data, along with a cost to fix it
 </div><div>

 But data is needed by the company, so we can't "lock it".
 This is one of the challenges of data governance.